 Our policy: Restorative work is fully disclosed.
 If we detect the items were previously restored it says this clearly, and if they were conserved, restored or repaired by MPF Conservation we state this clearly.

 Frank Mason founded the Mason Manufacturing Company of Los Angeles in 1919, primarily as a lamp manufacturing company.
 “Monterey” furniture was born in the 1920’s, growing out of the Hollywood design studios.
 The style is derived from Spanish and Dutch Colonial, Pennsylvania Dutch, California Mission architecture and furnishings, cowboy accoutrements such as might even be found in a barn (lariats and branding irons), and simple ranch furnishings.

-Other pages of discussion and information regarding western furniture:
+Eventually the line was marketed by the Barker Brothers, Meier & Frank, Bullocks, etc. Other pages of discussion and information regarding western furniture:

 All come with a letter of provenance signed by his granddaughter.

 Born in Trenholmville, Quebec, Frank Crowe was one of the most influential people in building dams.

 In 1924, Frank Crowe joined the construction firm of Morrison Knudsen in Idaho.
 Morrison-Knudsen had recently signed a partnership with the larger Utah Construction Company to build dams.